 The Ghosts of Huskisson Street in Liverpool

-According to Tom Slemen, sometimes on Huskisson Street, you can hear the sounds of swords clashing from duellists who fought for the love of a woman.
-I’m yet to hear this, but if you want to find out more, please click here to read the Ghostly Duellists on Tom’s website.
+Sometimes on Huskisson Street, you can hear the sounds of swords clashing for the love of a woman.
+I am yet to hear this, but if you want to find out more, please read his story Ghostly Duellists.

 Ghost of the Rose Girl